xmj-alliance/lib-ngx/README.md

 # lib-ngx
-Common lib modules for Angular 2+
+Common lib for Angular 2+.

+Created by @xmj-alliance and its members during other Angular 2+ project development.

 ## including:

+- Components:
+  - Inkbar

+- Services:
-- inkbar
+  - DataService